Banana Growing – Florida

 4 foot banana rack hanging on the tree; UF/IFAS photo

-There are hundreds of varieties of Bananas, Musa spp, available for the Florida home gardener.
+There are hundreds of varieties of Bananas, Musa spp, available worldwide.
 The one we are most familiar with from childhood is the typical grocery store variety, ‘Cavendish‘.
-However, this was not the first commercial banana variety in the United States.
+However, this was not the first commercial banana variety available in the United States.
+The Gros Michel (pronounced “Grow Mishel”) was the first variety to be commercially distributed around the world.
+Unfortunately, it was also the first banana to be taken out by the deadly pathogen “Panama Disease”.

 Florida is technically part of the sub-tropics.
-Though bananas are a tropical plant, we have lots of choices in which type of banana to plant in our state.
-And the University of Florida’s Tropical Research and Education Center (TREC) is developing varieties which can withstand colder temperatures, and which are resistant to Panama disease and pests.
-This could possibly extend the banana’s growth range a bit farther north.
+Though bananas are a tropical plant we can still grow them successfully in Florida.
+Additionally, the University of Florida’s Tropical Research and Education Center (TREC) is developing banana varieties which are cold tolerant and which are resistant to Panama disease.
+This could possibly extend the banana’s growth range farther north.

 Banana plant terms